 For many students, going away to college will be the first time you are away from the familiarity of being with your family and friends.
 While this can be a very exciting time, moving your entire life to a new city, state, or even a new country can be a nerve-wracking experience.
-To cope with this new-found freedom, some students may turn to experimenting with drug use or binge drinking. many college students may experiment with excessive binge drinking or drug use.
+To cope with this new-found freedom, some students may turn to experimenting with drug use or binge drinking.
 According to the National Institute on Drug Abuse, those who are enrolled in a full-time college program are twice as likely to abuse drugs and alcohol than those who don’t attend college.

 For international students, there are many additional factors that may lead to drug and alcohol abuse.
 Due to cultural differences, you may not fully understand the extenuating circumstances that can lead to substance abuse and the consequences that could result.
 It is important to educate yourself on drug and alcohol awareness and what programs and resources are available to you while attending college in the United States.